SDU-eScience/UCloud/backend/service-common/wiki/auditing.md

 calls made to the backend.
 It is further enriched by metadata provided by the `callDescription`.

-The resulting audit log is dispatched to Kafka in two different topics.
+The resulting audit log is dispatched to the event stream in two different topics.

 ---